Seeking better outcomes for graziers, their landscapes & finances.

 The Grazing Group is a network of Upper Lachlan Graziers who come together to share ideas, knowledge, and experience.
 We support land management practices that deliver better outcomes emotionally, environmentally, and economically.

-- Economically we support profitable systems and encourage realistic evaluation of expenditure: turnover is a poor indicator of profit.
+• Economically we support profitable systems and encourage realistic evaluation of expenditure.

-- Aiming for a quick even graze, followed by adequate rest
+• Aiming for a quick even graze, followed by adequate recovery

 Our Values: Inclusive, Supportive, Stimulating